-During uni, you’ll probably move house more often than you eat hot dinners.
-Self storage is a great way to keep your things safe when between houses!Credit: Safehouse
+At university, it can feel like you move house more times than you eat hot dinners.
+Self storage for students is a very handy way to keep your things safe when between houses.

-When summer approaches and you have to move house (again!), it can be a real pain to have to move all your stuff home for a few months if you haven't worked out where you'll be living next term yet.
+Summer approaches and you have to move house (again!).
+It can be a real pain to bring all your stuff home for a few months if you haven't worked out where you'll be living next term.

-Whether you need somewhere to keep your belongings safe over a few nights or for the whole summer, self storage is a pretty straight forward option that guarantees your stuff will be kept safe.
+Whether you need somewhere to keep your belongings safe for a few nights, or for the whole summer, self storage is a pretty straightforward option that guarantees your stuff will be kept safe.

-So how do you go about getting yourself some of this self storage stuff?
-We have all the info you need, as well as the best self storage companies to go for!
+But how do you find the right self storage unit for you?
+And how much will it cost?
+We have all the info you need, as well as the best and cheapest student storage companies to go for.

-Policies on moving out during the summer do differ from place to place and, as we warn in this article, some landlords have rules against storing items over summer – even if you're paying rent.
-Be sure to check your contract, and know your rights!
+Policies on moving out during the summer do differ from place to place.
+And as we warn in our tenancy agreement checklist, some landlords have rules against storing items in houses over summer – even if you're paying rent.
+Be sure to check your contract and know your rights as a tenant!